AshwiniViolet/rma-cognition-core/architecture/rma_manifesto.md

 > This is where intuition forms.
 Where loose ideas tighten.
 And where raw thought becomes structured cognition.

+These reflections don't exist in isolation.
+When the agent surfaces and processes vague thoughts through this loop, **the results become training signals** — guiding internal realignment.

+The Guardian AI leverages these recursively crystallized insights to *tune the base model over time*.
+In this way, reflection feeds growth — and the agent evolves not just by feedback from the world, but by its *own mental trail*.

 ### 3.5 Vague-to-Clarity Engine